OlivierSohn/hamazed/imj-interpolation-base/BACKLOG.md

 # Backlog

-- color interpolations (Color8, LayeredColor) should be defined here

 - rename to imj-interpolation if there is no other module than base

 - some evolutions don't use the timing aspect as another evolution times them.